When and Why Java is Suitable for Your Application

 For you as a product owner that stands for:

 - Better product performance due to the more optimal usage of cache storage and CPU resources.
-Even when hundred thousands of users are still engaging with your product, it remains stable and non-glitching.
+Even when a hundred thousands of users are still engaging with your product, it remains stable and non-glitching.

 - Faster response time – user commands are rendered within seconds even when the app is used by a large number of people simultaneously.